abinit/abinit/doc/tutorial/gwr_intro.md

 which enables handling larger systems when sufficient computing nodes are available.
 However, this distribution comes at the cost of increased MPI communication in certain parts of the algorithm.
-More specifically, GWR leverages Parallel BLAS (PBLAS) to efficiently distribute the memory required for storing the Green’s functions and $W$, significantly improving scalability compared to the legacy implementation.
+More specifically, GWR leverages Parallel BLAS (PBLAS) to efficiently distribute the memory required for storing the Green’s functions and $W$, significantly improving scalability compared to the standard implementation.

 The GWR code employs a 4D MPI Cartesian grid to distribute both workload and memory over collinear spins, points of the minimax mesh, $(\gg, \gg')$ components, and $\kk$-points.